 9. Statement Necklaces

-I'm always amazed at how much a little jewelry can do for an outfit.
+I’m always amazed at how much a little jewelry can do for an outfit.
 A statement necklace is one of my preppy fashion must-haves.
 It’s perfect for breathing life and glamour into basic tops.

 - Those J.Crew-inspired bubble necklaces are hotter than ever, and with good reason!
 Wear one with a (#4) thin sweater, a chambray shirt, a (#8) sheath dress, an open (#3) blazer...the options are endless.

 - I’ve always loved the look of wearing a long necklace with an infinity scarf or a triangle-shaped patterned scarf.
 Make sure that they’re two distinctive lengths so that you can see both the necklace and the scarf.